Bill Thiebaut

-Bill Thiebaut is an attorney and politician from Pueblo, Colorado.
+Bill Thiebaut is an American attorney and politician from Pueblo, Colorado.
 He was elected to four two-year terms in the Colorado House of Representatives, serving from 1987 to 1993, when he was appointed to the Colorado Senate to fill a vacancy following the resignation of Larry E. Trujillo.
 Following his appointment to the senate, he was elected and re-elected to the senate in 1994 and 1998.
 In the senate, he served as majority leader in the 2001-2002 session.

 In 2002, Thiebaut was a candidate for lieutenant governor of Colorado, running with gubernatorial candidate Rollie Heath.
 In the general election, Bill Owens and Jane Norton defeated Heath and Thiebaut.

 Following his service as a legislator, Thiebaut was elected district attorney of Colorado's Tenth Judicial District, which comprises Pueblo County, for two four-year terms, holding the office from January 2005 to January 2013.

+In November 2023, Thiebaut, whose voter registration was recorded as independent, was elected to an at large seat on the Pueblo School District 60 school board, for a four-year term.